semi25nole/Cenerion/README.md

 The background image for this website is located here https://www.pexels.com/photo/road-fog-foggy-mist-5230/

-For more information on the IMDB api; please visit http://www.omdbapi.com/
+For more information on the OMDB api; please visit http://www.omdbapi.com/